kyma-project/kyma/docs/application-connector/docs/015-api-metadata-service.md

 Metadata Service API is described [here](https://github.com/kyma-project/kyma/blob/master/docs/application-connector/docs/assets/metadataapi.yaml).
 For a complete information on registering services, please see Managing Registered Services with Metadata API Guide.

-You can acquire the API specification of the Metadata Service for a given version using the following command:
+You can get the API specification of the Metadata Service for a given version using the following command:
 ```
 curl https://gateway.{CLUSTER_NAME}.kyma.cx/{RE_NAME}/v1/metadata/api.yaml
 ```

-To access the Metadata Service's API specification locally, provide the NodePort of the `core-nginx-ingress-controller`.
+To access the API specification of the Metadata Service locally, provide the NodePort of the `core-nginx-ingress-controller`.

 To get the NodePort, run this command: